WsdlToPhp/PackageBase/UPGRADE-5.0.md

   - getInternArrayIsArray
   - setInternArrayIsArray

-You don't have to manually call `initInternArray` before looping on the current object.
+You don't have to manually call `initInternArray` before looping on the current object, it's done automatically.